Top

 1. Visa for digital nomads in Sri Lanka

 Digital nomads planning to stay in Sri Lanka typically apply for a tourist visa, which is initially granted for 30 days.
-It’s recommended to apply for an Electronic Travel Authorization (ETA) online before arrival for a hassle-free process but a visa on arrival is also available.
+It’s recommended to apply for an Electronic Travel Authorization (ETA) online before arrival for a hassle-free process, but a visa on arrival is also available.
 Keep in mind that visa regulations can change, so always check the latest updates on the official Sri Lankan immigration website.

 Extension

-If you want to stay in Sri Lanka for more than 30 days you can apply for an extension.
-The short-term visit visa may be extended up to a maximum of 270 days from the date of arrival in three consecutive instances: 30 days on entry, 60 days for the first extension, and 90 days for the second and third instances.
 Usually, applications for an extension should be submitted to the visa section of the Department of Immigration & Emigration (Head office) by visiting the department.
 However, for an extension of up to 6 months, you can apply online on the e-Visa extension website.
 If you are unable to use any of the above options, you can use the help of an authorized visa agency.

 ATMs